Parametric estimation of hidden stochastic model by contrast minimization and deconvolution: application to the Stochastic Volatility Model: Introduction

 We propose here an approach based on M-estimation: It consists in the optimisation of a well-chosen contrast function (see \cite{van} chapter p.41 for a partial review) and deconvolution strategy.
 The deconvolution problem is encountered in many statistical situations where the observations are collected with random errors.
-This approach is much less greedy from a computational point of view.
-In the regression framework: $Z_{i}=X_{i}+\varepsilon_{i},\ X_{i+1}=b_{\phi_0} (X_{i})+\eta_{i+1}$, a method for estimating the parameter $\phi_0$ has been proposed by F. Comte and M. Taupin \cite{comte3}.
+In this approach, a method for estimating the parameter $\phi_0$ has been proposed by F. Comte and M. Taupin (see \cite{comte3}).
 Their procedure of estimation is based on a modified least squared minimization.
 In the same perspective, J. Dedecker, A. Samson and M-L. Taupin in \cite{RLA11} propose also the same procedure of estimation based on a weighted least squared estimation: Their assumptions on the process $X_i$ are less restrictive than those proposed by F. Comte and M. Taupin and they provide consistent estimation of the parameter $\phi_0$ with a parametric rate of convergence in a very general framework.
-Their general estimator is based on the introduction of a kernel deconvolution density and depends on the choice of a weight function.
-The approach proposed here is different: it is not based on a weighted least squared estimation so that the choice of the weight function is not encountered in this paper.
-Moreover, it allows to estimate both the parameters $\phi_0$ and $\sigma^{2}_0$.\\
+Their general estimator is based on the introduction of a kernel deconvolution density and depends on the choice of a weight function.\\